Forgotten Chicken Recipe (Old-School No-Fuss Dinner)

 Directions

-In a bowl, mix cream of mushroom soup, sour cream, garlic powder, paprika, thyme, salt, and pepper.
+• In a bowl, mix the cream of chicken soup, cream of mushroom soup, and water until smooth.